Last updated on April 29, 2021.

-Interested in downloading DNS Edge for Splunk?
+Interested in our Splunk integration?
 Download it from Splunkbase.

 Today’s cyber security professionals and IT administrators are overwhelmed by an avalanche of data.
 With so many sensors and systems to monitor, the strategic vision of network security and network performance is easily lost.

-With its new DNS Edge app for Splunk, BlueCat highlights only the refined DNS data which is directly relevant to network security and performance.
-On the back end, BlueCat’s powerful DNS Edge platform does the heavy lifting, capturing DNS information at the client level.
+With its new Splunk integration, BlueCat highlights only the refined DNS data which is directly relevant to network security and performance.
+On the back end, BlueCat’s powerful Intelligent Security platform does the heavy lifting, capturing DNS information at the client level.
 When that DNS information runs afoul of the policies set by administrators or shows signs of manipulation, it gets kicked to Splunk as an alert.
-Users can then use DNS Edge to apply security policies based on those alerts.
+Users can then apply security policies based on those alerts.

-The integration between DNS Edge and Splunk is seamless.
+The integration between BlueCat and Splunk is seamless.
 Splunk customers can maintain their current instance.
-All the data users see in the DNS Edge management screen can now be ingested into Splunk.
+All the data users see in the BlueCat management screen can now be ingested into Splunk.
 Need to apply a policy based on a pattern of malicious activity you notice in Splunk?
-It’s as simple as navigating from the app to the Edge management console.
+It’s as simple as navigating from the app to the management console.
 Want to add DNS data to your primary dashboard?
 Now you can.
 Looking for an alert when network activity goes against DNS policies?
 No problem.

-If you have DNS Edge already, taking advantage of the Splunk app is as simple as downloading it from Splunkbase.
+If you have BlueCat Intelligent Security already, taking advantage of the Splunk app is as simple as downloading it from Splunkbase.

-If you’re a Splunk customer who has always wanted to monitor DNS data, maybe it’s time to consider everything that DNS Edge can do for you.
-Learn more about DNS Edge here.
+Maybe you’re a Splunk customer who has always wanted to monitor DNS data, but the Microsoft DNS or BIND DNS infrastructure that you’ve got simply doesn’t allow it.
+If that’s the case, maybe it’s time to consider everything that BlueCat can do for you.
+Learn more about BlueCat Intelligent Security.